 In the case of each notice of a meeting of Members conducted under Rule 18.3 the date by which notice of Members votes must reach the person authorised to receive and count them; and

-In the case of each annual meeting, the Summary of the Annual Report, ballot papers and the notices set out in Rule 23.
+In the case of each annual meeting, the information in Rule 9.1, ballot papers and the notices set out in Rule 23.

-Irregularity in notice
+2. Irregularity in notice